serhmarch/ModbusLib/doc/pages/mainpage.md

 Library has simplified Qt-like signal/slot mechanism that can use callbacks when some signal is occured.
 User can connect function(s) or class method(s) to the predefined signal.
-Callbacks will be called in order which it were connected.
+Callbacks will be called in the order in which they were connected.

 For example `ModbusClientPort` signal/slot mechanism:
 ```cpp